 What is this Ctrl-M character?
 Why are those in the file?
-How to avoid these?
-This happens because Windows and Unix have different line termination character.
+How to avoid and remove these?
+These ^m characters are a special character and present in a file because Windows and Unix have different line termination character.

 Wondering, why I am writing this post……!!!

 It is common problem faced during development.
 Mostly developer work on Windows platform, create Unix shell script file for FTP, SQL loader, etc and move that file to Unix operating system and define a concurrent program on it.
 When you submit the Unix host based concurrent program, it ends in error.
 DBAs complains that there is Ctrl-M character in the file.

 Unix and Windows use different line termination characters.
 Unix use only line feed while windows use both carriage return and line feed as termination characters.
 This CR and LF become Ctrl-M in Unix.

 Avoid Ctrl-M character

 Let me tell you the way to avoid Ctrl ^M character from a file.

 Text editor option

 We use either Notepad++ or TextPad while working on any text file.
 These editors generally have built-in option to save the file in Unix or Windows format.

 In Notepad++, navigate to Edit->EOL Conversion and chose the respective file format.
 Here you need to choose UNIX/OSX format.